 How to Open a Wine Bottle Without a Corkscrew?

-There are many ways to open a wine bottle without a corkscrew that only require simple household items and some physical efforts.
+There are many ways to open a wine bottle without a corkscrew that only require simple household items and some physical effort.
 These 8 methods work best:

 The Hammer and Screw Method